 experience on our website.
 If you continue, we'll assume that you are happy to receive

-Litter can attract rats which can chew on cables, leading to signal failures, delays and even accidents, while metal cans and foil can cause short circuits in the signalling system.
+Litter can attract rats which can chew on cables leading to signal failures, delays and even accidents, while metal cans and foil can cause short circuits in the signalling system.

-Fly-tipping is also dangerous – especially if you go onto the railway tracks.
+Fly-tipping is also dangerous – especially if people trespass on the railway.
 It’s a criminal offence too and carries a fine of up to £1,000.

 We have a statutory duty to clean up any litter on our land.

 We will always act quickly to remove litter which could affect safety.
 For example, if a shopping trolley was left on the tracks or we’d remove it immediately.

 There are regular, scheduled clean-ups in stations and for 100 metres either side within our boundary.
 Beyond stations, litter clearing is done as and when a problem is identified.

 All our lines are cleaned with the busiest lines, such as popular commuter routes, being cleaned more often than quieter ones.

 While we can’t acheive a completely clean railway, we try to prevent litter and fly-tipping as much as we can by: